Chapter 5. Release Information

 The API parameters

-/api/permissions/API endpoint are deprecated in Satellite 6.7 and will be removed in Satellite 6.8.
+/api/permissions/API endpoint were deprecated in Satellite 6.7 and are now removed in Satellite 6.8.
 Use the the

 name = my_permission_nameor

 uuidAPI parameter that was used with the